JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 ### 3.2b Operand multiplexers

-Sharing a unit means selecting its operands per state, and that multiplexer is the entire cost side of the sharing trade. v1 modelled it as a flat `MUX_PENALTY_DU = 10` (1.0 ns) per scheduled operation — wrong in both directions at once, over-charging a unit with two users and badly under-charging one with twenty, which is exactly the range the area search explores.
+Sharing a unit means selecting its operands per state, and that multiplexer is the entire cost side of the sharing trade.
+It is modelled as a **real entity**, not a flat per-operation constant — a flat estimate is wrong in both directions at once, over-charging a unit with two users and badly under-charging one with twenty, exactly the range the area search explores (see History for the measured error this replaced) — in `include/pypeline/operators/autofsm_mux.py`:

-v2 makes it a **real entity**, in `include/pypeline/operators/autofsm_mux.py`:

 ```python
 @hw_func